 This method stems from the science of Kinesiology.
 Hence the name “Kinesio.”
 Movements of the body are not only due to Muscles.
 But also control the circulation of venous and lymph flows, body temperature, etc. Therefore, the failure of the muscles to function properly induces various kinds of symptoms.

 Consequently, so much attention was given to the importance of muscle function that the idea of treating the muscles to activate the body’s healing process came about.
 And using elastic tape, it was discovered that muscles and other tissues could be helped by outside assistance.
 Also, the employment of Kinesio Taping creates a new approach to treating nerves, muscles, and organs.

 While the first application of Kinesio Taping was for a patient with articular disorders.

 For the first 10 years, orthopaedists, chiropractors, acupuncturists, and other medical practitioners were the main users of Kinesio Taping.
 Soon thereafter.
 At the same time, Japanese Olympic Volleyball players were the first to use Kinesio Tape.
 And word quickly spread to other athletes.

 While Today, Kinesio Taping is used by medical practitioners and athletes around the world.
-The Kinesio Taping Method is applied over muscles to reduce pain and inflammation, relax overused tired muscles.
+The Kinesio Taping Method is applied over muscles to reduce pain and inflammation and relax overused tired muscles.
 And to support muscles in movement on a 24hr/day basis.
-It is a non-restrictive type of taping which allows for a full range of motion.
+It is a non-restrictive type of taping that allows for a full range of motion.

-Joint Stabilization and support in traditional sports are by wrapping tape.
+Joint Stabilization and support in traditional sports are done by wrapping tape.

 Also, anything from headaches to foot problems.
 And everything in between is used for Kinesio Tape.